From the Press:

 "Baczewska enlightens" (Palm Beach Arts Paper)

-"Magnificent, unique voice that stylistically never falters" (Classical Music Guide Online_
+"Magnificent, unique voice that stylistically never falters" (Classical Music Guide Online)

 "A world-class musician" (the American Record Guide)

-“eloquent & technically flawless” (The Washington Post)
+“Eloquent & technically flawless” (The Washington Post)

-“highly sophisticated and truly admirable” (The Weekend, New York)
+“Highly sophisticated and truly admirable” (The Weekend, New York)

-"a player of taste and admirable sensitivity” (Palm Beach Arts Paper)
+"A player of taste and admirable sensitivity” (Palm Beach Arts Paper)

-"Imagination and Spontaneity" (MUSIKALIFEITE)
+"Imagination and Spontaneity" (Musikalifeite)

 The first pianist to play J.S.
 Bach’s Goldberg Variations twice in one evening--first on the harpsichord, then on piano--since Rosalyn Tureck’s 1977 double-bill Carnegie Hall performance, Baczewska has toured Europe and the U.S with double performances of the Variations, having also recorded them along with Strauss’ Sonata Op.
-5 for her critically-acclaimed A Tribute to Glenn Gould.
+5 for her critically-acclaimed album A Tribute to Glenn Gould.